-‘Gothic Nature: New Directions in Ecohorror and the Ecogothic’ will take place in Trinity College Dublin on November 17th and 18th, 2017.
-The CFP is available below.
+The first issue of ‘Gothic Nature: New Directions in Ecohorror and the Ecogothic’ will be published in 2018.
+Please see our CFP below.

 Gothic Nature seeks to address this question, interrogating the place of non-human nature in horror and the Gothic today, and showcasing the most exciting and innovative research currently being conducted in the field.
-We are especially interested in papers/panels which address ecocritical theory and endeavour to define and discern the distinctions between ‘ecohorror’ and ‘ecogothic’.
-We welcome academic papers from a variety of different subject backgrounds, as well as interdisciplinary work.
-Additionally, we also encourage creative submissions from artists and performers whose work intersects with these themes, and hope to provide a platform for a variety of print and performance art at the conference.
+We are especially interested for our inaugural issue in articles which address ecocritical theory and endeavour to define and discern the distinctions between ‘ecohorror’ and ‘ecogothic’.
+We welcome academic articles from a variety of different subject backgrounds, as well as interdisciplinary

 Subjects may include, but are by no means limited to: